dominiksuter/3-25HS.W-B-WI-GrPro_morse-code-converter/README.md

 print("q = Beenden")
 ```

 Invalid inputs in any mode will **prompt the user again** without returning to the main menu.
+After an option finishes executing, the program returns to the main menu for further use.
 Errors are highlighted in **red** in the console using ANSI escape codes.

 ---